madhankb/OSD-SM-HTTP-basic-authentication/README.md

-# Guide to setup self-managed dashboards in ECS & in EC2 hosted docker container [Auth type -> HTTP basic authentication]
+# Guide to setup self-managed dashboards in ECS & in EC2 hosted container

 ## Prerequisite:
 The managed services OpenSearch domain must incorporate Fine-Grained Access Control (FGAC) with HTTP basic authentication, ensuring that a master user is created in the internal user database.